-A record must be kept of information for each manager (full managers, acting managers and temporary managers) at your premises.
-The record must be kept for at least two years and must contain the information specified in the regulations.
+A record must be kept of information for each manager (full managers, acting managers and temporary managers) at your premises and must be kept for at least two years.
 This is in addition to any notice of management change you send the Licensing Inspector and Police.
 The Licensing Inspector or Police can ask to see the MANAGER'S REGISTER at any time.